 Irish eyes are smiling on this 17th-century castle and cookery school on the Duke of Abercorn’s Belle Isle Estate in northern Ireland.
 In a purpose-built school next to the main courtyard, in kitchens designed to take advantage of natural daylight and views of the Florence Court Mountains, chef Liz Moore unites a modern approach and seasonal ingredients with traditional Irish recipes.
 Along with an intensive four-week essentials course, the school offers a series of classes for dilettantes—casual seven-day courses crafted around seasonal ingredients, weekend courses with the same focus (some welcome children), day and evening demonstrations with tastings and wine.

 This 15th-century monastery on the hill of Fiesole overlooking Florence offers a stunning Renaissance setting in which to learn about Italian cuisine.
-It belongs to the swanky Orient-Express Hotel Group and operates a permanent culinary school with regularly scheduled classes offered on Mondays from April through October.
+Culinary school classes are offered on Mondays from April to October.
 Emphasis is on traditional Tuscan specialties, while additional multi-day courses concentrate on a specific element such as pasta (A Symphony of Pasta for Three Authors: Venice, Florence and Positano) or desserts (Life is Sweet).
 Guest chefs also highlight their unique techniques and approaches.

 San Miguel de Allende